owncloud-archive/documentation/admin_manual/maintenance/package_upgrade.rst

 ---------------------------------

-It is best to update your ownCloud installation with every new point release (e.g. 8.1.10), and to never skip any major releases (e.g. don't skip 8.2.x between 8.1.x and 9.0.x).
-If you have skipped any major releases you can bring your ownCloud current with these steps:
+It is best to update your ownCloud installation with every new point release (e.g. 8.1.10), and to never skip any major release (e.g. don't skip 8.2.x between 8.1.x and 9.0.x).
+If you have skipped any major release you can bring your ownCloud current with these steps:

 #.
 Add the repository of your current version (e.g. 8.1.x)
 #.
 Upgrade your current version to the latest point release (e.g. 8.1.10) via your package manager